The Genetics Center, Inc. Address, phone, and fax

 Who is Ashkenazi Jewish?

-Jewish individuals whose ancestors were from Germany, Russia, the Ukraine, Poland, and Hungary are probably Ashkenazi.
+Jewish individuals whose ancestors were from Germany, Russia, the Ukraine, Poland, and Hungary are typically Ashkenazi.
 The majority of Jewish families who migrated to the United States after the early 1800's are Ashkenazi.
 Sephardic Jews are those whose ancestors were Spanish or Portuguese prior to the Inquisition.
-Most Sephardic Jewish families in the United States either emigrated from Israel, Latin America, or the Middle East relatively recently or emigrated from Holland or Spain by the mid 1700's.
+Most Sephardic Jewish families in the United States either emigrated from Israel, Latin America, Central Asia, or the Middle East relatively recently, or emigrated from Holland, Portugal, or Spain as early as the mid-1600's.
+Jews who are neither Sephardic nor Ashkenazi are known as Oriental or Mizrahi Jews and live mainly in the Middle East.

 What disorders are we talking about?

-Tay-Sachs disease, Canavan disease, familial dysautonomia, Niemann-Pick (type A) disease, Fanconi anemia (group C), Bloom syndrome, Gaucher disease (the non-neuronopathic type), mucolipidosis type IV, and glycogen storage disease type 1.
-These are all uncommon conditions that are predominantly found in persons of Ashkenazi ancestry.
-[Tay-Sachs disease is also found in persons of French-Canadian (Acadian) ancestry and, rarely, in mixed Jewish/non Jewish couples.]
-Although not strictly a disorder of European Jews, cystic fibrosis is often included in an Ashkenazi heritage screening panel, since it occurs with the same frequency in European Jews as in members of the non-Jewish Caucasian population (approximately 1/3,000).
-Except for Tay-Sachs disease and cystic fibrosis, these disorders are uncommon in Sephardic Jews.
-All except cystic fibrosis are extremely rare in persons who do not have Ashkenazi ancestors.
+Tay-Sachs disease, Canavan disease, and familial dysautonomia are the three most frequent serious conditions found mainly or exclusively in Ashkenazi Jews.
+Carrier screening for these is recommended by the American Congress of Obstetricians and Gynecologists (ACOG) as well as the American College of Medical Genetics (ACMG).
+Additional diseases for which carrier screening is available include Niemann-Pick (type A) disease, Fanconi anemia (group C), Bloom syndrome, Gaucher disease (the non-neuronopathic type), mucolipidosis type IV, maple syrup urine disease, lipoamide dehydrogenase deficiency, familial hyperinsulinism, nemaline myopathy, Usher syndrome types III and IF, Joubert syndrome, Walker-Warburg syndrome, and glycogen storage disease type 1a.
+Except for Tay-Sachs disease, which is also found in persons of French-Canadian (Acadian) ancestry, Irish ancestry, and rarely in mixed Jewish/non Jewish couples, both parents of nearly all affected individuals have at least some Ashkenazi ancestry.]
+Although not strictly a disorder of European Jews, cystic fibrosis is often included in an Ashkenazi heritage screening panel, since it occurs with the same frequency in European Jews as in members of the non-Jewish Caucasian population (approximately 1/2,500).
+Except for Tay-Sachs disease and cystic fibrosis, these disorders are uncommon in Sephardic and Mizrahi Jews.

-Ideally, screening results (which typically take 1-3 weeks to complete) would be available prior to, or early in pregnancy.
-This allows for early planning if either or both members of a couple are discovered to be carriers.
-Screening one member of a couple and then the other (if the carrier testing is positive) is one alternative.
-The other is to screen both members of a couple simultaneously.
-You doctor can advise you which is preferable in your situation.
+Ideally, screening results (which typically take 1-2 weeks) are available prior to, or early in pregnancy.
+This allows enough time for planning, should either or both members of a couple are discovered to be carriers.
+It is usual to screen one member of a couple at a time, reserving testing for the other if he or she is identified as being a carrier; however, if time is critical, it is preferable to screen both members of a couple simultaneously.
+Carrier screening can be ordered individually by disease, as a panel of Ashkenazi diseases, or as part of pan-ethnic screening .

 Do I have to take these tests?